shayaan2000/JS_Training/todo-list-assignment/README.md

 1. Clone this repository and navigate to todo-list-assignment/ in your favorite editor

 2. Only thing left now is setting up Sass.
 There are two ways you can do it:
-  -   Install a plugin like Watch Sass in your editor.
-This will let you compile sass code without going through installations.
+    1. Install a plugin like 'Watch Sass' in your editor.
+This will let you compile Sass code without going through installations.
-  -   Use a package manager such as npm to install it.
+    2. Use a package manager such as npm to install it.
 Refer to [this link](https://sass-lang.com/install) for more details on sass installation.
+  <br>```npm install -g sass```
+      <br><br>You can then compile the sass using the followinging command: <br>```sass --watch main.scss main.css```

 3. You are good to go !